tommytoyou/tommytoyou/README.md

-### 🐬 I believe it is our duty to make the world a better place,,, for all of its species. 🐳
+### 🐬 I believe it is our duty to make Earth a better place,,, for all of its species. 🐳

 😄 Pronouns:he/him/duuude